Mattral/Supercharge-Your-Blog-Posts-Automatically-with-LangChain-and-Google-Search/README.md

 In this Repo, we will take you step by step through the process of building an application that can effortlessly expand text sections.
 The process begins by asking an LLM (ChatGPT) to generate a few search queries based on the text at hand.
 These queries are then will be used to search the Internet using Google Search API that, captures relevant information on the subject.
 Lastly, the most relevant results will be presented as context to the model to suggest better content.

 We've got three variables here that hold an article's title and content (text_all).
 (From Artificial Intelligence News) Also, the text_to_change variable specifies which part of the text we want to expand upon.
-These constants are mentioned as a reference and will remain unchanged throughout the lesson.
+These constants are mentioned as a reference and will remain unchanged throughout the repo.

 ```
 title = "OpenAI CEO: AI regulation ‘is essential’"